seungjun45/Water-Filling/README.md

 c++ <br>

 **********************Note***********************
-Source Code Available, but do not use it without permission.
+Source Code Available, but do not use it (for industrial purpose) without permission.
 (Patent Issue ... ) <br>
+Please ask any question if you have : seungjun45@kaist.ac.kr <br>
-Only Sample Results Available.
+Sample Results are also Available.